keyserfaty/react-redux-blog-seed/README.md

 ## react-redux-blog-seed

-This is a small seed for a React/Redux project and it is also an experiment on how to build a React project with a better structure.
-A blog was used for the example to keep the structure simple.
+This is a small seed for a React/Redux project.
+It is also an experiment on how to build a React project with a better structure.
+A blog was used for the example to keep it simple.

 ## Installation
 To get going you just need to: